alejandro5x/panapass-balance-scraper/README.md

-Here's an updated GitHub repository description for your project using Python:
+Here's a revised GitHub repository description incorporating MQTT functionality:

 ---

-### Panapass Balance Scraper
+### Panapass Balance Scraper with MQTT Integration

-This repository contains a Python script that automates the retrieval of the Panapass balance using [Playwright](https://playwright.dev/python).
-Panapass is the electronic toll collection system used in Panama, and this script allows users to quickly check their balance without manually logging into the website.
+This repository contains a Python script that automates the retrieval of the Panapass balance using [Playwright](https://playwright.dev/python) and publishes the balance to an MQTT broker.
+Panapass is the electronic toll collection system used in Panama, and this script allows users to automatically check their balance and send it to an MQTT topic for further processing or monitoring.

 #### Features:
 - **Automated Login:** Automatically logs into the Panapass website using the provided credentials.
-- **Balance Retrieval:** Scrapes the current Panapass balance and displays it in the terminal or saves it to a file.
+- **Balance Retrieval:** Scrapes the current Panapass balance.
+- **MQTT Publishing:** Publishes the retrieved balance to a specified MQTT broker and topic.
-- **Error Handling:** Provides clear error messages if login fails or the balance cannot be retrieved.
+- **Error Handling:** Provides clear error messages if login fails, the balance cannot be retrieved, or MQTT publishing fails.
 - **Cross-Platform:** Works on Windows, macOS, and Linux.

 #### Requirements:
 - Python 3.7+
 - Playwright for Python
+- Paho-MQTT (for MQTT communication)

 #### Installation:
 1. Clone the repository: